-The material portion of the non-retail portfolio of loans and advances is assessed individually for the significant increase in credit risk (SICR) and measurement of ECL.
-This requires management to capture all qualitative and quantitative reasonable and supportable forward-looking information while assessing SICR, or while assessing credit-impaired criteria for the exposure.
+The material portion of the non-retail portfolio of loans as estimated future cash flows, collateral valuations and advances is assessed individually for the significant and estimates of recovery.
+We evaluated controls over increase in credit risk (SICR) and measurement of ECL. approval, accuracy and completeness of impairment This requires management to capture all qualitative allowances and governance controls, including and quantitative reasonable and supportable forward- assessing key management and committee meetings looking information while assessing SICR, or while that form part of the approval process for loan assessing credit-impaired criteria for the exposure.
+Impairment allowances.
 Management judgement may also be involved in manual staging movements as per the Bank's policies.
+We evaluated key assumptions such as thresholds used

-The measurement of ECL amounts for retail and non-retail exposures classified as Stage 1 and Stage 2 are carried out by the models with limited manual intervention.
-It is important that models (PD, LGD, EAD and macroeconomic adjustments) are valid throughout the reporting period and are subject to a validation process by an independent reviewer.
-We have gained an understanding of the loan origination process, credit risk management process and the estimation process of determining impairment allowances for loans and advances to customers and tested the operating effectiveness of relevant controls within these processes.
+The measurement of ECL amounts for retail and nonretail exposures classified as Stage 1 and Stage 2 are carried out by the models with limited manual For loans tested collectively, we evaluated controls over intervention, It is important that models (PD, LGD, the modelling process, including model monitoring, EAD and macroeconomic adjustments) are valid validation and approval.
+We tested controls over model throughout the reporting period and are subject to a outputs.
+We challenged key assumptions, inspected the validation process by an independent reviewer.